elisoyoungkim/high-tolerance-distributed-systems/README.md

 3. ASSUMPTIONS

 a.
 The Replicas in this server subsystem are free from crash failure (software bug excluded).
 b.
 Only one of 3 Replicas (except Leader) can produce an incorrect result.
 (The number of Replica is 3=2N+1; N is the number of failure)
 c.
 No failures could occur during the recovery of a faulty Replica.
 d.
 The Front End, the Leader and the Replica Manager are all free from any failure.

-4. OVERVIEW OF IMPLEMENTATION
-a)	Implementing Leader :
-a.
-Manage FIFO for all request coming from FE
-b.
-Multicast requests to replicas
-c.
-Process locally and compare with the replies of other two replicas
-d.
-Reply the maximum of two result to the Front End
-e.
-If any replica gives faulty result, send notification to Replica Manager.
-b)	Implementing Replica Manager
-a.
-Initiate Replicas except the Leader
-b.
-Listen to the Leader if any replica gives fault result
-c.
-I fault count reaches 3, then restart that particular replica (with or without data restore)
-c)	Implementing Front End
-a.
-Generate corba remote object
-b.
-Request any particular operation from client side via corba object
-c.
-For each client request, create a new thread & forward the request to the Leader by attaching the sequence number
-d.
-Accept the replies from the Leader.

-5. TEST CASE SCENARIOS
+4. TEST CASE SCENARIOS
-Expected results are as follow